StarRocks/killercoda-starrocks/nyc-green-taxi/intro.md

 ### Welcome !

-In this scenario we'll learn how to install StarRocks.
+In this scenario we'll learn how to install StarRocks and load and query the NYC Green Taxi data.

 **HAVE FUN**